-After winning political independence the peoples seek solutions to the social problems raised in life and to the problems of reinforcing national independence.
+After winning political independence the peoples seek solutions to the social problems raised by life and to the problems of reinforcing national independence.
 Different classes and parties offer different solutions.
 Which course of development to choose is the internal affair of the peoples themselves.
-As social consolidating the national economy and training national personnel, and cooppromising with domestic reaction and imperialism.
+As social contradictions grow the national bourgeoisie inclines more and more to compromising with domestic reaction and imperialism.
 The people, however, begin to see that the best way to abolish age-long backwardness and improve their living standard is that of non-capitalist development.
 Only thus can the peoples free themselves from exploitation, poverty and hunger.
-The working class and the broad peasant masses are to play the leading part in solving this basic social problem.
+The working class and the broad peasant masses will play the leading part in solving this basic social problem.

-In the present historical situation, favorable domestic and international conditions arise in many countries for the establishment of an independent national democracy, that is, a state which consistently upholds its political and economic independence, fights against imperialism and its military blocs, against military bases on its territory; a state which fights against the new forms of colonialism and the penetration of imperialist capital; a state which rejects dictatorial and despotic methods of government; a state in which the people are ensured broad democratic rights and freedoms (freedom of speech, press, assembly, demonstrations, establishment of political parties and social organizations), the opportunity to work for the enactment of an agrarian reform and other democratic and social changes, and for participation in shaping government policy.
-The formation and consolidation of national democracies enables the countries concerned to make rapid social progress and play an active part in the peoples' struggle for peace, against the aggressive policies of the imperialist camp, for the complete abolition of the colonial yoke.
+In the present situation, favourable domestic and international conditions arise in many countries for the establishment of an independent national democracy, that is, a state which consistently upholds its political and economic independence, fights against imperialism and its military blocs, against military bases on its territory; a state which fights against the new forms of colonialism and the penetration of imperialist capital; a state which rejects dictatorial and despotic methods of government; a state in which the people are ensured broad democratic rights and freedoms (freedom of speech, press, assembly, demonstrations, establishment of political parties and social organisations), the opportunity to work for the enactment of an agrarian reform and other democratic and social changes, and for participation in shaping government policy.
+The formation and consolidation of national democracies enables the countries concerned to make rapid social progress and play an active part in the people's struggle for peace, against the aggressive policies of the imperialist camp, for the complete abolition of colonial oppression.

 The Communist Parties are working actively for a consistent completion of the anti-imperialist, anti-feudal, democratic revolution, for the establishment of national democracies, for a radical improvement in the living standard of the people.
 They support those actions of national governments leading to the consolidation of the gains achieved and undermining the imperialists' positions.
 At the same time they firmly oppose anti-democratic, anti-popular acts and those measures of the ruling circles which endanger national independence.
-Communists expose attempts by the reactionary section of the bourgeoisie to represent its selfish, narrow class interests as those of the entire nation; they expose the demagogic use by bourgeois politicians of socialist slogans for the same purpose; they work for a genuine democratization of social life and rally setting up such regimes.
+Communists expose attempts by the reactionary section of the bourgeoisie to represent its selfish, narrow class interests as those of the entire nation.
+They expose the demagogic use by bourgeois politicians of socialist slogans for the same purpose.
+They work for a genuine democratisation of social life and rally all the progressive forces to combat despotic regimes or to curb tendencies towards setting up such regimes.

 The aims of the Communists accord with the supreme interests of the nation.
-The reactionaries' effort to break up the national front under the slogan of "anti-communism" and isolate the Communists, the foremost contingent of the liberation movement, is contrary to the national interests of the people and is fraught with the loss of national gains.
+The reactionaries' effort to break up the national front under the slogan of "anti-communism" and isolate the Communists, the foremost contingent of the liberation movement; weakens the national movement.
+It is contrary to the national interests of the people and threatens the loss of national gains.